TechSparkWorkspace/tspark-product-api/README.md

-# Spring Boot Starter Template Repository
+# TechSpark Product API

+TechSpark Product API is a Spring Boot application that provides a RESTful API for managing product information.
-Welcome to the Spring Boot Starter Template Repository!
-This project provides a ready-to-use Spring Boot Starter setup, helping you jumpstart new applications quickly and efficiently.
+This project serves as a starter template for building Spring Boot applications with essential features and best practices.

-## Getting Started

-- Click the “Use this template” button at the top of this repository’s page.
-- Provide a name for your new repository and choose whether it should be public or private.
-- Click “Create repository from template” to generate your own copy.

-## Clone Your New Repository
+## Clone this Repository

-- Open your new repository on GitHub.
-- Click the “Code” button and copy the repository URL.
-- Run git clone <your-repo-url> in your terminal to clone the code locally.
+Run ```git clone git@github.com:TechSparkWorkspace/tspark-product-api.git``` to clone the repository to your local machine.

-## Customize Project Settings

-- Update the build.gradle (Gradle) file with your group ID, artifact ID, or any relevant project information.
-- If necessary, rename packages or modules to suit your organization’s naming conventions.

 ## Build and Run the Application